open-compensation-token-license/license-token-website/wikisrc/open-source-project-sponsorship-tips.md

 - **Recruiting:** It signals your company values open source and may attract talented developers.
 - **Competitive Edge:** Funding features or fixes can help tailor the project to better suit your needs while benefiting others.

 Choose projects aligned with your industry’s focus or areas where positive exposure will resonate with your user base.
+Explore more about [open source project investment opportunities](https://www.license-token.com/wiki/open-source-project-investment-opportunities).

 ---